 - 2 tsp. vanilla extract

 For The Galette:

 - Preheat oven to 375 degrees.

-- Place apples in a large bowl and add 3 Tbsp. lemon juice, 2 Tbsp. gluten free flour (can use regular AP flour if not GF), 2 tsp. cinnamon, ¼ tsp. nutmeg and 1 packed cup of brown sugar (light or dark).
+- Place the diced apples in a large bowl and add 3 Tbsp. lemon juice, 2 Tbsp. gluten free flour (can use regular AP flour if not GF), 2 tsp. cinnamon, ¼ tsp. nutmeg and 1 packed cup of brown sugar (light or dark).
 Stir until completely combined and set aside.

-- Place each portion on a baking sheet and add half of the apple mixture to each.
+- Place each portion of dough on a baking sheet and add half of the apple mixture to each.

 - Fold the edges of pie crust around the apples.
 Trim edges of crust if necessary.

 - Place the baking sheet(s) in the oven and bake for 45 minutes while tented in foil.
 After 45 minutes, remove the foil and bake for an additional 15 minutes or until the apples are softened.